TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-provisioning-licensing.md

 **(3)** Recap: Dynamics 365 Portals are licensed via an availability level (i.e. number of provisioned instances)

-**(4)** Best Practice: Consider leveraging Dynamics 365 Portals for efficient pricing in some scenarios
+**(4)** Best Practice: Consider leveraging Dynamics 365 Portals in transition period for more efficient pricing in some scenarios today

 **(5)** Best Practice: Consider self-hosted Community Portal for evaluation in larger project teams